MichaelSimons/docker-toolbox/Docker101/Docker Lab.md

 	- How do you find all of them (e.g. the non-running ones)?
 - `docker rm` to delete all non-running containers
 - `docker rmi` to delete an image
+- `docker start` to run a stopped container
+- `docker attach` to a running container
+- `docker exec` a command against a running container

 ## Create an Image ##
 - Define a Dockerfile (e.g. `echo "Hello World"`)